Birthgap — global fertility and the timing of parenthood

 Global average (2024): 36.1%

-The Birthgap Generational Indicator (TFG) for Greece reached 40.7% in 2024, corresponding to a total fertility rate of 1.23.
-This marks a slight increase of 0.9 percentage points compared to 2023.
-Over the past five years, the indicator has been on an upward trend, with an average of 36.9% between 2020 and 2024.
-When compared to the 1990s average of 37.6%, the current figure stands approximately 3.1 percentage points higher.
-Among 38 countries, Greece holds the 11th position in this measure.
+In 2024, Greece's Birthgap Generational Indicator (TFG) reached 40.7%, which corresponds to a total fertility rate of 1.23.
+This marks a slight increase of 0.9 percentage points from 2023.
+Over the past five years, the TFG has shown an upward trend, averaging 36.9% between 2020 and 2024.
+Compared to the average of the 1990s, which was 37.6%, the current figure is about 3.1 percentage points higher.
+Among 38 countries worldwide, Greece holds the 11th position in this metric.

 Birthgap Generational Indicator (TFG) over the decades